adobe/log-parser/README.md

 ## Release Notes

 ### 1.11.0 (next version)
+- (new feature) [#127](https://github.com/adobe/log-parser/issues/127) You can now compare two LogData Objects.
+This is a light compare that checks that for a given key, if it is absent, added or changes in frequency.
+- (new feature) [#117](https://github.com/adobe/log-parser/issues/117) You can now include the file name in the result of the analysis.
+- (new feature) [#123](https://github.com/adobe/log-parser/issues/123) We now log the total number and size of the parsed files.
 - [#110](https://github.com/adobe/log-parser/issues/110) Moved to Java 11
-- [#117](https://github.com/adobe/log-parser/issues/117) You can now include the file name in the result of the analysis.
-- [#123](https://github.com/adobe/log-parser/issues/123) We now log the total number and size of the parsed files.
 - [#112](https://github.com/adobe/log-parser/issues/112) Updating License Headers
 - [#119](https://github.com/adobe/log-parser/issues/119) Cleanup of deprecated methods, and the consequences thereof.